juampo1/challenge/README.md

 ### Things to do
 There are things that remains to be done:
   - Tests
+  - Save JWT private key in env variable
+  - Encrypt User password before storing it into the DB-
 ### Instructions

 They are located in the *docs/index.html* file